Updates 5/30/26

 Generating Ideas

-A viable idea is vital!
+A viable project idea is vital!
 Use your instructor, the Science Librarian, potentially other OWU faculty and staff, or off-campus professionals to discuss your ideas.
 Develop three potential TPG project topics that could become funded undergraduate research.
 Each topic idea should:

 -